Stock Market Introduction: How I Made My First $100k Stock Trading in College

-When people hear anything that has to do with the stock market, their minds quickly thinks of wall street, thousands of machines trading algorithms, complex numbers and $$$ signs.
-What if I told you I made my first $100k trading on my iPhone.
+When people first hear about the stock market it often comes across as very complicated and overwhelming.
+All people see in their heads are perplexing graphs, algorithms, complex numbers and $$$ signs.
+What if I told you that I made my first $100k trading on my iPhone.
 Hard to believe, right?
-Stock trading is actually much simpler than it sounds and before I go into how I made all that dough I want to answer a few common questions.
+Stock trading is actually much simpler than it sounds and before I go into how I amounted to that much money I want to answer a few common questions.

 How does the stock market work?